Format

 History and Social Science Standards of Learning for Virginia Public Schools

-USI.7 The student will apply social science skills to understand major causes and effects of American involvement in World War II by
+USII.6 The student will apply history and social science skills to understand the major causes and events of World War II and the effects of America’s role by